McIlroy shines at Italian Open on 2023 Ryder Cup course

 From Sept.
 29 to Oct.
 1, 2023, Marco Simone will become the third venue in continental Europe to host the Ryder Cup after Valderrama in Spain (1997) and Le Golf National in France (2018).

-Ryder Cup captain Luke Donald and vice captains Thomas Bjørn and Edoardo Molinari are expecting feedback from McIlroy and others on how to set up the course to Europe’s advantage.
+Ryder Cup captain Luke Donald and vice captains Thomas Bjorn and Edoardo Molinari are expecting feedback from McIlroy and others on how to set up the course to Europe’s advantage.

 ”I think stats-wise, you look at the American Team, they are very good sort of from 150 (yards) in, so try to set the golf course up so it’s a challenge to get your tee shots within that range,” McIlroy said. ”Even this year compared to last year, some of the tee shots have been brought in and the rough has been brought in on either sides.
 You’ve got bunkers that you can carry at 300 or 310 but the angle it’s created is very, very tight and you’re hitting into smaller windows.